You have no items in your cart. Want to get some nice things?Go shopping

 What is Slow Food?

 Slow food (non-capitalised) or the slow food movement is often used to describe the movement that Slow Food (the organisation) ignited.
-It can also be a useful word to describe a way of eating and type of conscious consumerism that encourages respecting seasonality, reducing environmental impact within food production and supporting local producers and culinary traditions.
+It can also be a useful word to describe a way of eating and type of conscious consumerism that encourages respecting seasonality, reducing environmental impact within food production, encouraging better education around the food system and supporting local producers and their heritage.

 In the 1980s, the founder of the slow food movement, Carlo Petrini, began to notice how “the umbilical cord that had once connected the worlds of farmer and consumer was cut.”
 Petrini, from Bra in Northern Italy, lamented the loss of connection between consumers and producers with the introduction of large-scale supermarkets and fast food.